beans-squared/hermes/README.md

 # Hermes
-A Javascript library for easy interaction with Modrinth's Labrinth REST API.
+A JavaScript library for easy interaction with Modrinth's Labrinth REST API.

 > something about hermes name

 Have questions about Hermes?
-Start a [Q&A Discussion]() or join the [Discord]().
+Start a [Q&A Discussion](https://github.com/big7star/hermes/discussions/new) or join the [Discord](https://discord.gg/c9SEQQ6FMS).

 # Install

 ```
-npm install hermes
+Coming soon...
 ```